 Reducing Mass Incarceration through Criminal Justice Sentencing Reform

-Eliminating Racial Disparities in California Cocaine Sentencing Laws
+Racial Disparities in California Criminal Justice System

 At the same time, data show that people of color are seriously underrepresented in the state’s drug treatment and mental health services systems.
 According to the California Department of Alcohol and Drug Programs, “African Americans are, indeed, disproportionately represented in arrest statistics for practically all misdemeanor and felony drug violations, despite being the least likely to be referred to treatment from the criminal justice system.”